 - a.
 Prior to beginning the implementation process, the elementary school principal shall communicate in writing to the superintendent of schools an interest in considering the implementation of school uniforms. - b.
 Prior to any decision to implement a student uniform practice, elementary schools are to survey parents (one survey per family) regarding support for school uniforms with a recommended positive support rate which would indicate that at least 75 percent of the families with children in the school are in support of student uniforms. - c.
 Schools which implement a student uniform practice are to establish a Student Uniform Committee composed of parents, staff, and students that would annually evaluate the impact of student uniforms upon school/community climate.
 A Principal's Advisory Committee may serve the purpose of the Student Uniform Committee.
-The department of d.
+The department of Student and Community Services will provide schools with a one-page "Elementary School Student Uniform Report," which will be submitted annually to validate the school's evaluation process. - d.
 The financial responsibility to support the cost of a student uniform practice shall not rest with the Omaha Public Schools.